-The standard narrative on the current animosity between the United States and Russia is straightforward: Washington regards Russian involvement in the Ukraine crisis and the takeover over Crimea as a threat to post-war order in Europe.
+The standard narrative on the current animosity between the United States and Russia is straightforward: Washington regards Russian involvement in the Ukraine crisis and the takeover of Crimea as a threat to post-war order in Europe.
 In this narrative, Vladimir Putin is intent on fulfilling an imperialist plot to recreate the Soviet Union.

 This is simplistic.
 Even a cursory glance at history could help us better understand the thought-process underpinning the Kremlin’s recent behavior.
 The crisis in relations is not simply rooted in the events of 2013-14 in Ukraine.
 It is rooted in an ideological struggle that took place during the Soviet Union’s final years — a struggle between competing visions for the future of the new Russia and its place in a radically altered world.